CJCascalheira/cjcascalheira/content/publication/example/index.md

 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _Cite_ button download a bibtex for importing into a reference management system.
 {{% /callout %}}